ray-project/ray/doc/source/ray-air/experimental-features.rst

     To disable, set the environment variable ``RAY_AIR_NEW_OUTPUT=0``.

-An additional output engine is available for Ray Train and Ray Tune runs.
+A context-aware output engine is available for Ray Train and Ray Tune runs.

 This output engine affects how the training progress is printed in the console.
+The output changes depending on the execution
+context: Ray Tune runs will be displayed differently to Ray Train runs.

 The features include: